youbs/ubermuda.github.io/_posts/2014-12-27-a-base-image-to-build-ebooks.md

     RUN apt-get install -y texlive-latex-base texlive-fonts-recommended && \
         apt-get clean

-    RUN apt-get install -y curl pandoc && \
+    RUN apt-get install -y cabal-install zlib1g-dev locales && \
         apt-get clean

 There are two things to notice here.

 ## Cache optimization

-First, there are two `RUN apt-get install` instructions, where only one would suffice.
+First, there are two (actually more in the whole Dockerfile, let's focus on these two) `RUN apt-get install` instructions, where only one would suffice.
 This is done to take advantage of `docker build`'s caching system.
 The thing is, `texlive-latex-base` has **a lot** of dependencies, and installing them is by far the most time consuming task in this Dockerfile.

 Imagine for a second there's only one `RUN apt-get install` instruction:

-    RUN apt-get install -y curl pandoc texlive-latex-base texlive-fonts-recommended && \
+    RUN apt-get install -y cabal-install zlib1g-dev locales texlive-latex-base texlive-fonts-recommended && \
         apt-get clean

 What happens if I want to install a new package?
 I need to change the `apt-get install` call like this:

-    RUN apt-get install -y NEWPACKAGE curl pandoc texlive-latex-base texlive-fonts-recommended && \
+    RUN apt-get install -y NEWPACKAGE cabal-install zlib1g-dev locales texlive-latex-base texlive-fonts-recommended && \
         apt-get clean

 Which will, of course, invalidate the cache for this line.
 In the next build, I get to re-download and re-install every dependency of `texlive-latex-base`.